-TIF SPECIFICS AND MECHANICS TIF is a financing tool where new value is captured so that the property taxes on this captured value are segregated as tax increments that are used to pay qualifying costs that enable the development to occur.
-Qualifying Costs: acquisition, demolition, utilities, streets, etc. Market failures: • High costs to correct blight • Market-rate vs. affordable construction • Economic development?
+TIF SPECIFICS AND MECHANICS TIF is a financing tool where new value is captured so that the property taxes on this captured value are used to pay qualifying costs that enable the development to occur.
+Qualifying Costs: acquisition, demolition, utilities, streets, etc. Market failures: I high costs to correct blight Market-rate vs. affordable construction Economic development?